Summer Bishil

-Early life
+Early life and education

 Bishil was born in Pasadena, California and is the youngest of three children.
-Her mother is of Mexican descent while her father is of Indian ancestry.
+Her mother is of half-Mexican descent while her father is of Indian ancestry.
 In 1991, when Bishil was three years old, the family moved to Saudi Arabia and then to Bahrain, where she and her brother attended British and American schools.

-The September 11, 2001 terrorist attacks prompted her family to return to the United States.
+The September 11 attacks prompted her family to return to the United States.
 They moved to a Mormon community in San Diego where she attended a regular public high school for a week.
 Because of the post-9/11 tension in the U.S., her schoolmates did not welcome her kindly.
 She stated that the return was not easy: "I hated it.
 I was called a whore on the first day of school, and somebody said they thought my dad funded terrorism.
 I just knew that nobody was ever going to want to be my friend there.
 I had panic attacks the first year of my life here."
 The family later moved to Arcadia, where her mother home schooled her.
 She took classes at Citrus College in Glendora, California.